sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - software-meta (index 5): An open-ended map of key/value data pairs.
 A number of predefined keys can be used within this item providing for common usage and semantics across the industry.
 Use of this map allows any additional attribute to be included in the tag.
 It is expected that industry groups will use a common set of attribute names to allow for interoperability within their communities.
 Described in {{model-software-meta}}.
+This item maps to '/SoftwareIdentity/Meta' in {{SWID}}.

 - entity (index 2): Provides information about one or more organizations responsible for producing the CoSWID tag, and producing or releasing the software component referenced by this
 CoSWID tag.
 Described in {{model-entity}}.